ml-struct-bio/cryodrgn/README.md

                             Type of encoder network (default: resid)
       --enc-mask ENC_MASK   Circular mask of image for encoder (default: D/2; -1 for no mask)
-      --use-real            Use real space image for encoder
+      --use-real            Use real space image for encoder (for convolutional encoder)

     Decoder Network:
       --players PLAYERS     Number of hidden layers (default: 10)